thenin/AssignmentPython/README.md

 ======================================================
 Solution is based on built-in 'unittest' module.

 Developed and tested under Python v.
 3.4.3

-Traverses through a particular package searching for test modules () Added command-line support to define packages where to locate the test modules.
+Traverses through a particular package searching for test modules (based on unittest.TestCase class)

+Added command-line support to define packages where to locate the test modules.

 usage: runner.py [-h] [--package [T [T ...]]]